2010 - 2011 Academic Policies and Procedures

 - Identify any deficiencies in the student's record and ways to correct them

-During Fall and Spring semesters, final exams take place during the final week of the semester for 14 week courses.
-A schedule listing the dates and times of exams can be found on the Registrar's Office website.
+During Fall and Spring semesters, final exams take place during the final week of the semester.
+The final exam schedule listing the dates and times of exams can be found on the Registrar's Office website.
 Students are responsible for knowing the correct day and time a final exam will be offered.
 Students with conflicting exams are also responsible for talking to their instructors to create an alternate schedule.
-Graduate programs offered in the 7 week block format do not adhere to the exam schedule.

 Students can use WebAdvisor to search and register for classes, view and print class schedules, print unofficial transcripts, print degree audits, change their address, and pay tuition.
-At the end of the semester, all final grades are posted in WebAdvisor.
 WebAdvisor requires a login name and password, which can be obtained through the Information Services department.

 ANGEL is Westminster's online learning management system.
 It includes online tools such as syllabi, discussion boards, electronic reserves and more.
-Students and faculty are automatically loaded into their ANGEL courses at the start of a semester; however, as students add and drop, this may not be reflected in ANGEL.
-The ANGEL database is not connected to the official main college data base directly.
-Students dropped from ANGEL are not considered dropped from courses officially and are still responsible for all tuition charges.
+Students and faculty are automatically loaded into their ANGEL courses at the start a semester.

 GroupWise E-mail Accounts

 Each student is provided with a GroupWise e-mail account when they are accepted as a student.
 This campus e-mail system provides the e-mail address of all the students, staff, and faculty at Westminster.
-Students are required to check their campus e-mail frequently because important information is sent to students via e-mail, such as registration deadlines, campus events and activities, or general school announcements.
+We encourage students to check their campus e-mail frequently because important information is sent to students via e-mail, such as registration deadlines, campus events and activities, or general school announcements.
 Instructors also use GroupWise to contact students with specific class information.
-For instructions on how to check student e-mail or, linking college email to an off-campus email address, please contact the Help Desk in the garden level of the Giovale Library or call the IS Support Phone at 801.832.2023.
+For instructions on how to check your student e-mail, please refer to the Help Desk in the garden level of the Giovale Library or call the IT Support Phone at 801.832.2023.

 Student ID cards are available in the Health, Wellness and Athletics Center.
 The card gives access to the fitness center and acts as a library card (giving access to all academic libraries in Utah), a meal card, an activity card, and official college identification.
 A semester sticker on the back of the card indicates that the card has been validated through the term indicated.
 Identification cards must be validated each semester.
 Replacement cost is $10.